Jolielton/Interface-Github/README.md

 I develop in javascript

-- 🔭Hoje trabalho com Javascript na Intelligent Security Systems .
+- 💻Today I work with Javascript at Intelligent Security Systems. .
-- 🌱 Estudando Javascript e Figma ...
+- 🌱 Studying Javascript and Figma ...

 </br>
 <p>